 30Assuredly, I am going to deal with the prophets—declares the LORD—who steal My words from one another.
 31I am going to deal with the prophets—declares the LORD—who waga their tongues and make oracular utterances.
 32I am going to deal with those who prophesy lying dreams—declares the LORD—who relate them to lead My people astray with their reckless lies, when I did not send them or command them.
 They do this people no good—declares the LORD.

-33And when this people—or a prophet or a priest—asks you, “What is the burdenf of the LORD?” you shall answer them, g-“What is the burden?-g I will cast you oV”—declares the LORD.
+33And when this people—or a prophet or a priest—asks you, “What is the burdenf of the LORD?” you shall answer them, g-“What is the burden?-g I will cast you off”—declares the LORD.

 34As for the prophet or priest or layman who shall say “the burden of the LORD,” I will punish that person and his house.
 35Thus you shall speak to each other, every one to his fellow, “What has the LORD answered?” or “What has the LORD spoken?”
 36But do not mention “the burden of the LORD” any more. a-Does a man regard his own word as a “burden,”-a that you pervert the words of the living God, the LORD of Hosts, our God?
 37Thus you shall speak to the prophet: “What did the LORD answer you?” or “What did the LORD speak?”
 38But if you say “the burden of the LORD”—assuredly, thus said the LORD: Because you said this thing, “the burden of the LORD,” whereas I sent word to you not to say “the burden of the LORD,” 39I will utterly h-forget you-h and I will cast you away from My presence, together with the city that I gave to you and your fathers.
 40And I will lay upon you a disgrace for all time, shame for all time, which shall never be forgotten.